 Angelyn was born and raised in Honolulu, Hawaii and later moved to Las Vegas to obtain a bachelor’s degree in Journalism and Media Studies and Criminal Justice at the University of Nevada, Las Vegas.
 As a child of immigrant parents from the Philippines, Angelyn experienced first-hand the inequities of opportunities for immigrants and communities of color, which ultimately fueled her passion for advocacy work.
 She carried this passion throughout college, holding positions in student government and continues to serve as a valuable member of the Las Vegas Asian American and Pacific Islander community.

-Today, Angelyn serves as the Communications Manager for the Nevada Conservation League, creating and managing dynamic communications strategies in an effort to build a stronger and more inclusive environmental movement.
+Today, Angelyn serves as the Communications Director for the Nevada Conservation League, creating and managing dynamic communications strategies in an effort to build a stronger and more inclusive environmental movement.

 Most recently, Angelyn held the position of External Relations Manager with Opportunity 180, a Nevada-based non-profit organization working to ensure every K-12 student can access a great school regardless of background or zip code.
 Prior to this, Angelyn served as the Assistant Press Secretary for U.S. Congressman Steven Horsford of Nevada’s Fourth Congressional District.
 Angelyn proudly used her skills in public outreach to coordinate a successful communications strategy and connected Nevadans to federal resources and relevant information.
 She also held a role as community liaison and caseworker for a wide range of issue-areas including K-12 Education, AAPIs, Nutrition, Technology and Broadband, and Arts and Humanities.

 Andrew Sierra, Political and Organizing Director